 Witches Of Stonehenge (1984) - Customers at a pub in a small English town regale each other with stories and legends of the Witches of Stonehenge.

-Ride, Sally Ride (1984) - Robin Duke stars in this bio-pic of the first woman in space.
+Ride Sally Ride (1984) - Robin Duke stars in bio-pic of the first woman in space.

-The Scoopin' Kid (1984) - After a teenager working in an ice cream shop finds a thumb in a gallon of French Vanilla, he gets caught up in a Government conspiracy.
+The Scoopin' Kid (1984) - After a kid working in an ice cream shop finds a thumb in a gallon of French Vanilla, he gets caught up in a government conspiracy.

 Shopping Maul (1984) - On a Friday night at the Sherman Oaks Galleria, Valley girls disappear one-by-one.